 What is a Probation Officer or Correctional Treatment Specialist?

-Probation Officer or Correctional Treatment Specialist Definition Provide social services to assist in rehabilitation of law offenders in custody or on probation or parole.
+Example of Probation Officer or Correctional Treatment Specialist Job Provide social services to assist in rehabilitation of law offenders in custody or on probation or parole.
 Make recommendations for actions involving formulation of rehabilitation plan and treatment of offender, including conditional release and education and employment stipulations.

-List of Probation Officer or Correctional Treatment Specialist Job Duties
+A Day in the Life of a Probation Officer or Correctional Treatment Specialist

 - Investigate alleged parole violations, using interviews, surveillance, and search and seizure.